Emperor goose: Conservation

-CONSERVATION STATUS AND THREATS

 Although the reasons for the emperor goose's population decline are not well known, it is believed to be threatened by oil pollution, hunting, and climate change.

 Other factors contributing to the species' population decline include competing with the cackling goose for food and the preying of goslings.
 The emperor goose is listed as near threatened on the IUCN Red List and rated 14 out of 20 on the Continental Concern Score.
 The 2016 State of North America's Birds' Watch List, a list of threatened birds that have no major conservation actions taking place for them, includes the emperor goose.

 Due to its low population in the 1980s, recreational and subsistence hunts closed for the goose in 1986 and 1987, respectively.
 However, 30 years later, hunts became legal again after the population grew significantly.
 In 2015, the Alaska Migratory Bird Co-Management Council suggested for hunting of the bird to be allowed if the population were to grow to a certain number.
 On 2 April 2017, subsistence hunting was allowed for the emperor goose, with hunters able to kill an unlimited number of geese.
 In fall 2017, emperor geese were allowed to be hunted for recreational purposes by locals of Alaska with a permit, with a limit of one bird per person.

 In 2018, hunters who were not residing in Alaska were permitted to hunt the geese with a permit.
 However, the species cannot be hunted anywhere in the contiguous United States.

+When spring arrives, monogamous pairs select a place to build their next nest.
+Emps don't mate until they are at least three years old.
+According to the Alaska Department of Fish and Game, "90 percent of the world's population of emperor geese nest on the Yukon-Kuskokwim Delta."
+Based on only a few observations of this species, females conduct all the nest-building and incubation activities for their three to five eggs.
+Males guard the nest and the female from predators, including foxes, gulls, other geese, or humans.
+Emps prefer to nest in tall, dead grass along landscape features like water lines or on the top of a small rise.
+Their nests are made up of soft, dry vegetation and down feathers.
+Similarly to other geese, males, females, and their offspring feed together for the summer.